cherlesmd/ACM-WORDLE/README.md

 ## Tentative Feature List
  1. Basic wordle functionality: 6 tries to guess a word, highlight incorrect, included, or correct letters as gray, yellow, or green.
  2. Maybe a menu that does the following:
-    - Change word length from 4 to 8.
+    - Reset the current board!
     - Show or clear stats.

 ## Tools